D-LoRa: a Distributed Parameter Adaptation Scheme for LoRa Network: Distributed Parameter Adaptation Algorithm

 \subsection{Training for Agents}

-As shown in Alg. \ref{alg:Train}, each agent has four Action-Value Estimate Lists and their corresponding Count Lists.
+As shown in Alg. \ref{alg:Train}, each agent has four Expected Reward Lists and Number of Times Lists.
 We regard a complete transmission process of the LoRa network as an episode.
 The changes of PDR, EE, and TH in each episode can intuitively show the training effect of D-LoRa.
-The network is initialized at the beginning of each episode (line 3).
-When a node needs to transmit a packet, it adapts the LoRa parameters for packet transmission and updates its Lists (lines 8-15).
-After the training is completed, the Lists of each agent are retained for the test phase, whose results are used as the final performance of D-LoRa.
+The network is initialized at the beginning of each episode (line 4).
+When a node needs to transmit a packet, it adapts the LoRa parameters for packet transmission and updates its Lists (lines 7-9).